-The Separation History and Physical Exam (SHPE) is a joint program to support the evaluation of Soldier disability claims and transition of care to the VA.
-The SHPE must be completed prior to separation from active duty for the eligible population as described in AR 40-502 and table 5-1.
-There are program requirements, Soldier responsibilities, Command responsibilities, credentialed provider duties, and patient administration duties prescribed in DoDI 6040.46.
+SHPE is a joint program to support the evaluation of Soldier disability claims and transition of care to the VA.
+The SHPE must be completed prior to separation from AD for the eligible population as described in AR 40-502 and table 5-1.
+There are program requirements, Soldier responsibilities, Command responsibilities, credentialed provider duties, and patient administration duties prescribed in DODI 6040.46.